 Unfortunately, when you are suffering from sciatica it can be painful to even walk or lift your leg.
 When you limit movement in your hip the blood flow is reduced, starving your tissue of the necessary oxygen and nutrients.

-Cold Therapy for Inflammation Induced Sciatica
+Cold & Compression for Inflammation Induced Sciatica

 If you are experiencing referred pain above the knee or in your lower leg caused by the compression of your sciatic nerve, a cold compress can be quite helpful in cases where nerve pressure is caused by inflammation.
 The cooling sensation along with the compression can help to numb the nerves to help alleviate the pain.
 However, it is important to treat it at the point where pressure is being put on the nerve, which is not necessarily the same place as where the pain is noticed.
 The term for an injury indicating pain elsewhere in the body is termed as "referred pain", and is somewhat common when dealing with nerve-based pain.